RednibCoding/NonoGL/README.md

   Clears the screen with the current clear color.

 - **`void mgFlip()`**
-  Swaps the front and back buffers.
+  Swaps the front- and backbuffer.

 - **`void mgSetDisplayLoop(void (*callback)(void))`**
   Sets the display loop function to handle rendering.